ActiveEngagement/laravel-night-watch/README.md

 **What is NightWatch?**

-Night Watch is a package watches URL's while you are away or sleeping.
-Night Watch uses a remote Node server to check the status of remote URL's.
+NightWatch is a package that watches URL's while you are away or sleeping.
+NightWatch uses a remote Node server to check the status of remote URL's.
 For example, NightWatch can heck for 404 URLs, or if a Google Tag Manager has been installed correctly.

 **What is included in this package?**